zenzen-sol/metalex/notes/whitepaper-cmts.md

 In my experience, serious users of Safe are hesitant to adopt modules, since they potentially introduce new code risk and surface area for attacks/bugs.
 If MetaLeX is able to make a strong push for adoption of some standardized and vetted modules, it could go a long way toward alleviating these concerns.

 In addition, there are more multisigs coming online and gathering credibility as they accrue more time without issues.
 Safe Core is an EVM ecosystem product.
 Since the MetaLeX thesis is not chain-dependent, other multisig technologies may be needed to provide a foundation in other ecosystems.

+## On Branding

+I think the taxonomy of "bizBORGs" vs "DAO-adjacent entities" needs to be catchier/more memorable.
+Adoption is with this kind of effort, so classic marketing/branding principles apply.